stefank/jdk/doc/hotspot-style.md

 Standard Library facilities is exceptions.
 HotSpot does not use exceptions and, for platforms which allow doing so, builds with them turned off.
 Many Standard Library facilities implicitly or explicitly use exceptions.
+On the other hand, many don't, and can be used without concern for this issue.

 * `assert`.
 An issue that is quickly encountered is the `assert` macro name collision ([JDK-8007770](https://bugs.openjdk.java.net/browse/JDK-8007770)).
 Some mechanism for addressing this would be needed before much of the Standard Library could be used.
-(Not all Standard Library implementations use assert in header files, but some do.)
+(Not all Standard Library implementations use `assert` in header files, but some do.)
+One of the reasons for using wrapper headers rather than directly including standard headers is to provide a central place to deal with this issue for each header.

 * Memory allocation.
 HotSpot requires explicit control over where allocations occur.
-The C++98/03 `std::allocator` class is too limited to support our usage.
-(Changes in more recent Standards may remove this limitation.)
+The C++98/03 allocator concept is too limited to support our usage.
+But changes to the allocator concept in more recent Standards removed this limitation, supporting stateful allocators.
+This allows the use of containers with allocators provided by HotSpot.

 * Implementation vagaries.
 Bugs, or simply different implementation choices, can lead to different behaviors among the various Standard Libraries we need to deal with.
+Only selected parts of the Standard Library are being permitted, and one of the selection criteria is maturity.
+Some of these facilities are among the most heavily tested and used C++ codes that exist.

 * Inconsistent naming conventions.
 HotSpot and the C++ Standard use different naming conventions.
 The coexistence of those different conventions might appear jarring and reduce readability.

-There are a few exceptions to this rule.

-* `#include <new>` to use placement `new`, `std::nothrow`, and `std::nothrow_t`.
-* `#include <limits>` to use `std::numeric_limits`.
-* `#include <type_traits>`.
-* `#include <cstddef>` to use `std::nullptr_t`.

-TODO: Rather than directly \#including (permitted) Standard Library headers, use a convention of \#including wrapper headers (in some location like hotspot/shared/stdcpp).
-This provides a single place for dealing with issues we might have for any given header, esp. platform-specific issues.
+However, experience in some other code bases suggests this isn't a significant problem and can even be beneficial, as it makes HotSpot-specific facilities and Standard Library facilities easily distinguishable.

 ### Type Deduction